marifyo/fggcosha/payments.md

 <img alt="" border="0" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" width="1" height="1">
 </form>

-Please call PayPal Support Line on 1 (888) 221-1161 if you have any issues making payments and provide our payee email payments@fggconitsha.com to their customer service team.
+Please call PayPal's Customer Service Line on 1 (888) 221-1161 if you have any issues making payments and provide our payee email payments@fggconitsha.com to their customer service team.
 {: .notice}